-Getting a professional teeth cleaning at Broadway Family Dental is an important part of maintaining a healthy and attractive smile.
+Getting a professional dental cleaning at Brooklyn, New York family dentistry center is an important part of maintaining a healthy and attractive smile.
 Your teeth cleaning cost is paid back ten-fold because of all the procedures and treatments you can avoid down the road.
-Even if you need a deep teeth cleaning, the cost is worth the effort.
-And when asking, does teeth cleaning hurt, you can be assured that your painless dentist in Brooklyn does everything possible to keep you comfortable.
+You may wonder, does deep dental cleaning hurt?
+You can be assured that your painless dentist does everything possible to keep you comfortable.

 Cleaning your teeth is a necessary part of successful dental hygiene.
 Since your mouth is unlike any other part of your body, it requires special attention.
-Cleaning your teeth isn’t as simple as washing your hair or scrubbing your hands.
-Food, germs and bad habits take their toll on your mouth.
-And having your teeth cleaned regularly means taking proactive steps towards reducing bacteria and fighting disease.
+Maintaining mouth hygiene isn’t as simple as washing your hair or scrubbing your hands.
+Food, germs, and bad habits take their toll on your mouth.
+Having your teeth cleaned regularly means taking proactive steps towards reducing bacteria and fighting disease.

-You may be wondering, “Does teeth cleaning hurt?”
-Having your teeth cleaned by the best family dentist in Brooklyn means you have nothing to be afraid of.
-And while you may be nervous about going to the dentist for a variety of reasons, teeth cleanings are quick, simple and painless.
-Knowing what to expect during the cleaning process eases any apprehensions you may have.
+You may be wondering, “Does dental deep cleaning hurt?”
+Having the best family dentist means you have nothing to be afraid of.
+While you may be nervous about going to the dentist for a variety of reasons, deep teeth cleanings are quick, simple, and painless.
+Knowing what to expect during the process may ease any apprehensions you may have.

-When you have your teeth cleaned, a dental hygienist uses specialized tools to remove tartar.
+During your visit, a dental hygienist first uses specialized tools to remove tartar.
 Tartar is another word for mineralized plaque.
-When plaque becomes mineralized, it forms tough, hardened deposits that cause decay and eventually gum disease.
-Plaque actually begins forming on your teeth as soon as four hours after you brush.
+When plaque becomes mineralized, it forms tough, hardened deposits that cause decay.
+Eventually, plaque causes gum disease.
+Plaque begins forming on your teeth four hours after you brush.

 - Tooth pain

 - Gum disease